Generalized Wigner-Weyl calculus for gauge theory and non-dissipative transport: Axial current in Pauli-Villars regularization and non-Abelian CSE

 Due to the presence of poles in the expression standing inside the integral, the integral is not zero, but it is reduced to integrals over the hyperplanes $\Sigma_{p_4}$ for $p_4 = \pm \epsilon, \pm \infty$, $\epsilon \to 0$:

 At this point we use the following properties of the given system: 1) it is chiral close to the Fermi surface, i.e. at low energies (this does not concern the Pauli-Villars massive fields); 2) it is chiral in the ultraviolet, i.e. at large momenta (this concerns also the Pauli-Villars fields).
-Using the properties of (\ref{cond}) we come to conclusion that the contributions of the integrals at $\Sigma_{\pm \infty}$ cancel each other, the Pauli-Villars regulators disappear from the above expression, and we are left with the itegral over $\Sigma_{\pm \epsilon}$ for the original massive field only.
-The latter integrals can be reduced to integrals over the small hypersurface that encloses the poles of the expression standing inside the integral:
+Using the properties of (\ref{cond}) we come to conclusion that the contributions of the integrals at $\Sigma_{\pm \infty}$ cancel each other, the Pauli-Villars regulators disappear from the above expression, and we are left with the itegral over $\Sigma_{\pm \epsilon}$ for the original \mzo{massless} field only.
+The latter integrals can be reduced to integrals over \mzo{the hypersurfaces $p_4 = \pm \epsilon$} that enclose the poles of the expression standing inside the integral: